 He has also worked with many of the leading companies and business groups across the world and served as an invited panelist, keynote speaker and discussant in a variety of forums, conferences and academic and executive gatherings.
 He serves or has served as an Associate Editor for Management Science, as a Senior Editor for Organization Science and Strategy Science, and as a member of the Editorial Board for Academy of Management Review, Academy of Management Journal, Administrative Science Quarterly, Strategic Management Journal and Strategic Organization.
 He has also served as the Division Chair for the Technology and Innovation Management Division of the Academy of Management.
 As a doctoral advisor he has trained many students who are now faculty at some of the best institutions across the world.

-Professor Ahuja obtained his MA, MBA, and PhD from The University of Michigan in and PGDM from the Indian Institute of Management, Ahmedabad, (IIMA) and B.A.
+Professor Ahuja obtained his MA, MBA, and PhD from The University of Michigan; his PGDM from the Indian Institute of Management, Ahmedabad, (IIMA); and his B.A.
 (Econ.
-Hons), from St. Stephen’s College, Delhi University.
+Hons) from St. Stephen’s College, Delhi University.
 His work experience includes several years in various managerial positions with Pond’s/Unilever, a global consumer products company.
 He has also designed educational board games.

 When the Social Structure Overshadows Competitive Incentives: The Effects of Network Embeddedness on Joint Venture Dissolution